Anwarvic/Dan-Jurafsky--Chris-Manning--NLP/07-IR/README.md

 ![](http://www.mediafire.com/convkey/2109/gvihdv64iuwi6przg.jpg)

-The program after stemming take around 30 seconds
+The program after stemming take around 30 seconds.

+VERY IMPORTANT NOTE:
+I have changed the main part in the `IRSystem.py` file to be able to run it without any parameters or tags.